FAQ

 Getting Started

-What is BallDuty WC '26?+
+What is BallDuty Football '26?+

-BallDuty WC '26 is a skill-based prediction game for the 2026 FIFA World Cup.
+BallDuty Football '26 is a skill-based prediction game for the 2026 FIFA World Cup.
 You predict the outcomes of specific match events — who scores first, whether both teams score, the final winner, and more — and earn points for correct predictions.
 The better your football knowledge, the higher you climb the global leaderboard.

 Is this a betting app?+